 Watch this video for a great overview of the residency program!
 (Note: this page is best viewed with either Google Chrome or Mozilla Firefox web browsers.)

 The first year as an intern gives residents the opportunity to learn orthopaedics from the start.
-Half the year is dedicated to orthopaedic surgery and related specialties, including physical medicine and rehabilitation, rheumatology and musculoskeletal radiology.
-The other half is focused on subspecialties of general surgery relevant to orthopaedics, such as vascular surgery, trauma ICU, trauma surgery, plastic surgery, emergency medicine and pediatric surgery.
+Half the year is dedicated to orthopaedic surgery and related specialties, including physical medicine and rehabilitation.
+The other half is focused on subspecialties of general surgery relevant to orthopaedics, such as vascular surgery, trauma ICU, trauma surgery, plastic surgery, and pediatric surgery.

 Orthopaedic interns are encouraged to attend orthopaedic Grand Rounds, teaching conferences and journal clubs.
 Interns also have sufficient time outside the hospital to explore everything that Portland and the beautiful surrounding areas have to offer.

 These years are dedicated to the study of orthopaedics.
 This part of the program is set up as a mentorship program, with each resident working with 1-3 attendings on each rotation.
 This helps individualize training and helps residents develop surgical skills.
 Residents also have early exposure to the operating room to learn these skills.